StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

     [PARTITION ('partition_name', ...)];
     ```

 For more information about the parameter descriptions and examples of using the REFRESH EXTERNAL TABEL statement, see [REFRESH EXTERNAL TABEL](../../sql-reference/sql-statements/data-definition/REFRESH%20EXTERNAL%20TABLE.md).
-Note that only users with the `ALTER_PRIV` permission can manually update the metadata cached in StarRocks.

 ### Automatic incremental update

 This strategy enables FEs to read the events from Hive metastore, such as adding columns, removing partitions, or updating data.
 Then StarRocks automatically updates the metadata cached in StarRocks based on these events.
 Follow the steps below to enable this strategy.

+> **Note**
+>
-> Note: After you enable this strategy, the asynchronous update strategy is disabled.
+> After you enable this strategy, the asynchronous update strategy is disabled.

 #### Step 1: Configure the event listener for your Hive metastore